isovector/draconian-results/pho.md

 In addition to the orders, the PHO strongly recommends:

--   Keep gatherings small and only with those you know are fully vaccinated
+-   Keep personal gatherings as small as possible
+-   Stick to the same group of people and only with those you know are fully vaccinated
 -   Outdoor gatherings are safer than indoor
 -   Reduce social interactions
 -   Ensure proper ventilation indoors by opening windows